Burnout is a very real and draining experience for millions of people across the working population.

 It can happen to freelancers too (and it often does).

-If you find yourself feeling burnout, or are looking to avoid it altogether, try these tips for happy and healthy work-life balance.
+If you find yourself feeling burnout, or are looking to avoid it altogether, try these tips for a happy and healthy work-life balance.

 As a new freelancer, it can be all too easy to want to roll up your sleeves and dive in.
 Eagerness to start earning can entice even the most seasoned freelancers into working longer than usual hours and taking on increased workloads.